 Fleur from C -et- C

-Fleur is the founder of C -et- C. What originally started as a vegetable tanned leather studio has evolved into a beaded jewellery workshop and is now also a platform to celebrate work by other local craftswomen and makers.
+C -et- C originally started as a vegetable tanned leather studio which organically evolved into a beaded jewellery workshop and is now also a platform to celebrate work by carefully sourced local craftswomen and makers.

 Coming from a background in Textiles and the Interiors industry, Fleur started C -et- C with the dream to celebrate natural materials, craftsmanship and creating pieces that will last.